srsran/srsRAN_Project_docs/docs/source/tutorials/source/srsUE/source/index.rst

   ru_sdr:
     device_driver: uhd                # The RF driver name.
     device_args: type=b200            # Optionally pass arguments to the selected RF driver.
-    #sync: external                   # If using a reference clock, uncomment this line.
+    clock: external                   # Use external reference clock with USRP B210.
     srate: 23.04                      # RF sample rate might need to be adjusted according to selected bandwidth.
     tx_gain: 75                       # Transmit gain of the RF might need to adjusted to the given situation.
     rx_gain: 75                       # Receive gain of the RF might need to adjusted to the given situation.